PeterSoerud/recombination_calling/README.md

 pbmm2 index fa_in index_out
 pbmm2 align fa_in fastq_in bam_out --unmapped --preset HIFI --sort -j 12 -J 4 -m 8G -c 99 -l 2740
 ```
 Since we by default would reject all events found on soft-clipped reads, we remove these before further analysis.
-The soft-clippede reads are removed using samtools:
+The soft-clippede reads are removed using *samtools*:
 ```
 samtools view -h bam_in | awk '$6 !~ /H|S/{{print}}' | samtools view -bS > bam_no_clips
 samtools index bam_no_clips